dmaulikr/CareerCupAPI/README.md

 Career Cup API
 ==============

-A simple API to programmatically access Career Cup questions and answers within a Swift program.
+A simple API to programmatically access Career Cup questions and answers within a Swift application.